CoqueiroS/CADIn/README.md

 **Selecting analysis**

 The variant calling and depth coverage analysis can be done separately.
-The flag `-v` and `-c` when is equals 0, the CADIn doesn't evaluate variant calling or depth coverage, respectively.
+The flag `-v` and `-c` when it’s equals 0, the CADIn doesn't evaluate variant calling or depth coverage, respectively, and will have no statistical and graphics referent that one.
 If both are 0 no analysis will be realized.

 *Only variant calling analysis*
 ```